tc39/proposal-optional-chaining/README.md

 ## Not supported

-The following are not supported due to lack of real-world use cases:
+The following are not supported due to a lack of real-world use cases:

 * optional construction: `new a?.()`
 * optional template literal: ``a?.`{b}` ``